-Staff is proposing the adoption of the 2018 International Building Code to go into effect upon council's approval.
-However, if approved, staff intends to establish a policy providing a 45 day window to submit projects that were designed under the 2012 I-Codes; giving engineers, architects, homeowners and builders time to adjust to the requirements.
+Staff is proposing the adoption of the 2018 International Residential Code for One- and Two-Family Dwellings to go into effect upon council's approval.
+However, if approved, staff intends to establish a policy providing a 45-day window to submit projects that were designed under the 2012 I-Codes; giving engineers, architects, homeowners and builders time to adjust to the requirements.